 Adopting LFP batteries might be seen as a regressive move by some.
 Still, its lower cost and stability compared with lithium-ion batteries have motivated automakers to bring them into their production line.
 Also, companies don’t want to put all their eggs in one basket.
 Cutting dependency on a single battery type or chemistry means more flexibility and fewer supply issues.

-The report said that there’s no information about the Nio models that will get the lithium iron phosphate batteries, but the first launch should occur this year.
+The report said that there’s no information about the Nio models that will get the lithium-iron-phosphate batteries, but the first launch should occur in 2021.

 On May 24, 2021, Nio announced that JAC, its manufacturing partner that currently produces the ES8, ES6, and EC6, will increase the annual production capacity to 240,000 units.
 It confirmed that JAC plans to manufacture the ET7 and “potentially other Nio models in the pipeline’ as well.
-So, the same company may build the Nio Gemini entry-level model that is expected to feature an LFP battery.
+So, the same company may build the Nio Gemini entry-level model that could feature an LFP battery.

 Future Nio cars

 Like Tesla and Xpeng, Nio plans to use lithium iron phosphate batteries to position entry-level electric cars at a more affordable price, it is reported.
-Besides lowering the price of existing models, a Nio ES4 compact SUV, along with a coupe cousin Nio EC4 and a compact sedan, could be future entry-level models that use LFP.
-Note that Nio has not confirmed names of future models, but it is logical to expect a top-down approach as Bin Li said during the Q3 earnings call in November that it does not intend to go above the ES8.
+It is logical to expect a top-down approach as Bin Li said during the Q3 2020 earnings call in November 2020 that it does not intend to go above the ES8.
 He had stated that the next two launches (including the ET7) are sedans.

-The lower cost LFP batteries could be aimed at making Nio cars a bit more accessible while preserving the premiumness of the brand.
-The European market, which welcomes the ES8 in September 2021, is expected to get the smaller Nio product offerings in the coming years.
+LFP batteries could make Nio cars more accessible while preserving the premium image of the brand.
+The European market, which welcomes the ES8 in September 2021, could get the smaller Nio product offerings in the coming years.

 Featured Image Source: Nio